Over 1,000 days on the road. More than 1,000 sunsets…and moonrises. Waking up with the sun and settling down with her as well.

 A calendar seemed like the perfect way to organize that information.
 I’ve always relied on calendars to tell me what’s coming up that’s important in my life.
 But now instead of holidays and birthdays, I wanted to know what fruit to expect at roadside stands, when the moon would be full and blocking my view of the stars, when to look out for migrating birds or wildflowers in bloom or other great photography opportunities.

 Despite a great deal of searching, I couldn’t find a calendar that would do what I wanted.
-A calendar that could help me feel the world around me, not just pretty pictures of it.
+A calendar that could help me feel the world around me, not just show pretty pictures of it.

 I started out making this just for myself, to use in my next year on the road, but as I talked about it with others, it seemed like there might be wider interest.
 I hope you find it a useful companion in your next year.
 I’d love to get your feedback on what works for you, what doesn’t, and what you’d like to see next year.

-Are you ready to experience your world in whole new ways?
+To experience your world in whole new ways?

 Gain insight into the seasons from the Native American names for the moons